ayaz1984/FEA-Automation/README.md

 # FEA-Automation
 The goal of this repository is to:
--->Automating routine pre and post processing tasks in FEA using Abaqus.(time savings > 90%) -->Improved Diagnostic insights to the user for analysis convergence issues
+-->Automating routine pre and post processing tasks in FEA using Python.(time savings > 90%) -->Improved Diagnostic insights to the user for analysis convergence issues

 1. Abaqus Convergence Graph -